williamstein/2013-480/FAQ.md

 # FAQ: Questions about the course

+### My README.md looks like crap when I view it after saving.

+A .md file is a so-called "markdown" file.
+It's a special format of file, like HTML.
+Learn all about Markdown at [http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax).

 ### Cython doesn't work!?

 Send me a question that has code or a link to code or something precise.
 Just telling me that nothing works without telling me what you're running and where isn't so useful.